German foreign minister headed to Iran to save nuclear deal | DW | 06.06.2019

 Laying the groundwork

 Maas, who "coordinated" his trip with London and Paris, will seek to glean information as to how exactly Germany can keep Iran in the deal.
 He also informed US Secretary of State Mike Pompeo of the trip when the US diplomat was in Berlin last week.
-A top Foreign Ministry advisor, Jens Ploetner, traveled to Tehran to lay the groundwork for Monday's meeting two weeks ago, provoking US irritation.
+A top Foreign Ministry adviser, Jens Plötner, traveled to Tehran two weeks ago to lay the groundwork for Monday's meeting , provoking US irritation.

 Carry a 'twin message': German Green party lawmaker Omid Nouripour told DW it was "praiseworthy" that Maas had sought consultation with the UK and France.
 "He needs to reaffirm the twin message that we are prepared to invest more in saving the nuclear deal, as it is in our security interests to not have a nuclearized Middle East," the foreign policy expert added.
 Maas also had to impress on Iran the importance of dialogue with the US as the "only way to avoid military conflict."